ImmutableOctet/sonicgba/README.md

 All software is developed using the [Monkey programming language](https://github.com/blitz-research/monkey).

-This project aims to maintain an equivalent codebase that resembles the original decompiled output, without making any claim to parody the original behavior in any way.
+This project aims to maintain a codebase that resembles the original decompiled output, without making any claim to parody the original behavior in any way.

 ## TODO